Basic Requirements for Performing ASME B&PV Design by Analysis

 The ASME Code (and common sense) recognizes that correctly performing numerical analyses, such as finite element analysis (FEA), requires a certain level of education, training, and experience.
 These requirements are provided in Section VIII, Division 1, Appendix 47, and in Section VIII, Division 2, Annex 2-J.

-In general, engineers and designers performing numerical analyses must have at least four years of pressure vessel design experience (assuming a degreed engineer is doing the work) in addition to having received instruction in the use and understanding of numerical analysis computer programs.
-Other requirements include fatigue assessments must be performed under the direction of a Certifying Engineer (e.g., a registered Professional Engineer).
+Performing numerical analyses requires a Certifying Engineer.
+Engineers and designers with at least two years of pressure vessel design experience in addition to having received instruction in the use and understanding of numerical analysis computer programs are permitted to perform numerical analyses under the direct supervision of a Certifying Engineer.

 Requirements for Performing Numerical Analyses